azalecki/azalecki.github.io/_projects/globalatlas.md

 category: cartography
 ---

+The [Middlebury Atlas of Globalization](https://www.langenscheidt.com/shop/englisch/middlebury-atlas-of-globalization-SW50013?srsltid=AfmBOoqcND4qE6kT0WviLjYcHgRB_k4lP0jtJYCV7HFWz9MuA521LBOc) is an atlas textbook for college level introductory courses in international and global studies.
+Headed by Professor Guntram Herb,

+I joined the global atlas team February 2022 as a sophomore when the research team was 3 people and the project merely an outline.
+The atlas and website were finally published at the start of the Fall semester 2024.

+research for interesting topics and available data collect data and wrangling it into a format that could be used with GIS software create a template make design decisions for

+As a research assistant I helped create new maps of a variety of topics such as global flows of capital, military spending, undersea cables, etc.

+Some of my responsibilities included identifying data sources, mapping data and creating a template in QGIS and Adobe Illustrator to facility consistent map design and prouduction.
+As the project progressed and the team grew, my role as a research assistant shifted.
+With almost 7 people on the team and at least 50 maps in varying stages of completion, I took on a project management role.

 <div class="row justify-content-sm-center">
   <div class="col-12 mt-3 mt-md-0">
     {% include figure.liquid path="assets/img/original/covidcases.png" title="example image" class="img-fluid rounded z-depth-1" %}